React (software): Class components

+This trend aligns with the broader industry movement towards functional programming and modular design.
+As React continues to evolve, it is essential for developers to consider the benefits of functional components and React Hooks when building new applications or refactoring existing ones.

+Routing

+React itself does not come with built-in support for routing.
+React is primarily a library for building user interfaces, and it does not include a full-fledged routing solution out of the box.
+Third-party libraries can be used to handle routing in React applications, such as React Router.
+It allows the developer to define routes, manage navigation, and handle URL changes in a React-friendly way.

 Virtual DOM

-Another notable feature is the use of a virtual Document Object Model, or virtual DOM.
-React creates an in-memory data-structure cache, computes the resulting differences, and then updates the browser's displayed DOM efficiently.
+Another notable feature is the use of a virtual Document Object Model, or Virtual DOM.
+React creates an in-memory data-structure, similar to the browser DOM.
+Every time components are rendered, the result is compared with the virtual DOM.
+It then updates the browser's displayed DOM efficiently with only the computed differences.
 This process is called reconciliation.
-This allows the programmer to write code as if the entire page is rendered on each change, while the React libraries only render subcomponents that actually change.
+This allows the programmer to write code as if the entire page is rendered on each change, while React only renders the components that actually change.
 This selective rendering provides a major performance boost.

-It saves the effort of recalculating the CSS style, layout for the page and rendering for the entire page.

 Updates

-When ReactDOM.render is called again for the same component and target, React takes the existing virtual DOM it knows about last time it rendered the element tree, compares it to whatever new thing developers want to render, and determines which (if any) of the living DOM needs to change.
+When ReactDOM.render is called again for the same component and target, React represents the new UI state in the Virtual DOM and determines which parts (if any) of the living DOM needs to change.

 Lifecycle methods

 Lifecycle methods for class-based components use a form of hooking that allows the execution of code at set points during a component's lifetime.